karma-nest/hr-suite/README.md

 npm install
 ```

-### 🤖 Running hrx-sync
+### 🤖 Running hr-suite

-Use the following command to run hrx-sync:
+Use the following command to run hr-suite:

 ```sh
 npm run start